Planning an active break? Good news - you can bring sports equipment onto your Virgin Atlantic flight, as part of your checked baggage allowance.

 We know how valuable equipment like this is and treat your property with care, but you should still take a few measures to protect your canoe or kayak for its flight.
 When packing, please ensure that:

 Many of our destinations offer great diving – so make the most of it!
-You can bring your own diving equipment in addition to your free baggage allowance, and there’s no extra charge as long as the overall weight isn’t more than 23kg.
+You can bring your own diving equipment as part of yor baggage allowance as long as the overall weight isn’t more than 23kg.

 Your diving equipment may include:

-If you’re planning a fishing trip, you can bring your equipment with you in addition to your free baggage allowance.
+If you’re planning a fishing trip, you can bring your equipment with you as part of your baggage allowance.
 There’s no extra charge as long as it all weighs in at under 23kg.

 Fishing equipment can comprise:

 Planning a golf trip with Virgin Atlantic?
-We’ll fly your golf equipment for no extra charge as long as it weighs in at 23kg or less, and you can bring it in addition to your free baggage allowance.
+We’ll fly your golf equipment as part of your baggage allowance as long as it weighs in at 23kg or less.

 Here’s what your golf equipment can include:

 Off on tour with your hockey team?
-You can bring your hockey equipment on a Virgin Atlantic flight for no extra cost, as long as it weighs less than 23kg.
-That’s in addition to your free baggage allowance.
+You can bring your hockey equipment on a Virgin Atlantic flight, as part of your baggage allowance as long as it weighs less than 23kg.

 Your equipment bag can contain sticks, balls and pads.

-As with other sporting gear, you can bring your lacrosse equipment with you when you fly Virgin Atlantic.
-As long as it doesn’t weigh more than 23kg, there’s no additional charge.
-And of course, that’s in addition to your free baggage allowance.
+As with other sporting gear, you can bring your lacrosse equipment with you when you fly Virgin Atlantic, as part of your baggage allowance.
+As long as it doesn’t weigh more than 23kg.

-As long as your parachute doesn’t exceed 23kg in weight, you can bring it in addition to your free baggage allowance at no additional charge.
+As long as your parachute doesn’t exceed 23kg in weight.

 Want to spend time paragliding at your destination?

-You can bring your paragliding gear – a canopy or wing, a harness, and one helmet – packed within a rucksack.
-As long as it all weighs 23kg or less there’s no additional charge, and that’s in addition to your free baggage allowance.
+You can bring your paragliding gear – a canopy or wing, a harness, and one helmet – packed within a rucksack as part of your baggage allowance.
+As long as it all weighs 23kg or less.

 As you might imagine, we have a few rules surrounding firearms.

-You can check in as many firearms as you’d like as part of your free baggage allowance, provided you have the correct paperwork to confirm you’re allowed to own each item.
+As part of your baggage allowance you can check in as many firearms as you’d like, provided you have the correct paperwork to confirm you’re allowed to own each item.
 You’ll also need paperwork demonstrating you are allowed to import, export and own each item within the countries your trip will take you to.

 If you’re travelling to the US, Shanghai or South Africa, there are additional considerations.
 Please check below for further details.